AgniusBartninkas/power-automate-desktop-framework/README.md

 ## Minimal path to awesome
 1. If you have not prepared an environment for the framework yet:
-    1. Open the browser and navigate to [Power Automate cloud portal](https://make.powerautomate.com/)
+    1. Open the browser and navigate to the [Power Platform admin portal](https://admin.powerplatform.microsoft.com/)
     1. Create an dedicated environment for the Framework (DEV environments for other flows should contain a managed solution of the Framework - see a note on **Environments** below)
 1. Open the browser and navigate to [Power Automate cloud portal](https://make.powerautomate.com/)
+1. If you want to use the base **PADFramework** solution that includes cloud connectors:
     1. Navigate to Connections and create the connections needed for the solution:
         1. Microsoft Dataverse
         1. Office 365 Outlook
         1. SharePoint
 1. Navigate to Solutions and press *Import solution*
-1. Follow the wizzard for importing solutions.
-When prompted to provide a solution file, select the zipped file in `/solution/`
+1. Follow the wizard for importing solutions.
+When prompted to provide a solution file, select the zipped file of choice in `/solution/`
-1. When prompted to review connection references, map the connections you created to the connection references in the solution
+1. If prompted to review connection references, map the connections you created to the connection references in the solution
-1. Follow along with the wizzard and wait for the import to complete
+1. Follow along with the wizard and wait for the import to complete
 1. Open Power Automate Desktop, select the environment you created for the framework and refresh the flows to see them

 ## Preparation needed